-Unit C09 Element 3 Topic 3.2 Depth d
+Unit C09 Element 3 Topic 3.2 How to put the lessons into practice

 Imagine you are mentoring a family to grow vegetables as a cash crop.
 You need both the husband and wife to be involved together to have the full story.
 Mama tasol mekim em bai lus tingting long ol wok gaden bilong man.
 Sapos man tasol mekim em bai lus tinging long pat bilong meri.